Scotstown: Amenities

 Formerly, Scotstown had two furniture manufacturers, which provided employment directly within the village.
 It also has four public houses, a small grocery shop/post office, a pharmacy and several other small retail outlets.

 During October, Scotstown hosts a traditional music festival, Scoil Cheoil na Botha, which features workshops, concerts and sessions.

 Each summer, the Tydavnet Parish Show is held near Scotstown in the townland of Drumshevra.

 Transport

-Local Link bus route M1 links the village with Monaghan several times daily from Mondays to Saturdays inclusive.
+Local Link bus route MN1 links the village with Monaghan several times daily from Monday to Sunday inclusive.

 Places of interest

 Just outside Scotstown is Hollywood Park recreational area, centred on a lake.
 A local voluntary committee purchased the lake and its surrounds in 1969, and since then have developed the park with the support of various funding agencies, private donations and Monaghan County Council.
 The lake itself is stocked with bream, rudd (which locals call roach), perch and pike.

 A number of marked mountain trails are maintained in the nearby Sliabh Beagh area.
 A tourism centre and hotel have been opened in Corlat as a staging point for these walks.

 A commemorative "famine stone", marking the location where potato blight was first noticed in County Monaghan, can be seen in the nearby townland of Sheskin.